 Pelvic Inflammatory Disease

 Treating PID right away is important, because PID can cause scar tissue in the pelvic organs and lead to infertility.
-It can also lead to other problems, such as pelvic pain and tubal (ectopic) pregnancy.
+It can also cause other problems, such as pelvic pain and tubal (ectopic) pregnancy.

 What causes PID?